Bounds on the conditional and average treatment effect with unobserved confounding factors: Introduction

 \citet{aronow2012interval} and \citet{miratrix2017shape} study the bias due to unknown selection probabilities in survey analysis, with an approach similar to ours.
 In the survey setting, only surveyed individuals provide covariates $X$, so the papers~\cite{aronow2012interval,miratrix2017shape} consider a simplified model for selection bias,

 \citet{zhao2017sensitivity} and \citet{shen2011sensitivity} consider the sensitivity of inverse probability weighted estimates of the ATE $\tau$ to unobserved confounding by varying the propensity score estimates around their estimated values. \citet{zhao2017sensitivity} discuss the relationship between their model of bounded unobserved confounding---which they call the marginal sensitivity model---and that based on the $\Gamma$-\cornfield{}~\eqref{eq:cornfield}.
-The complexity of the asymptotic distribution of their estimator necessitates a computationally intensive bootstrap method for inference; potentially, the methods developed in this paper can be extended to improve the statistical inference of their model.
+Compared to our semiparametric estimator, the complexity of the asymptotic distribution of their estimator necessitates using a bootstrap method for inference.
+A interesting future direction is to extend the methods in this paper to improve statistical inference under their model.